 Juvenile Records: Some states allow for the automatic sealing of juvenile records, while others require a motion.
 Many states restrict expungement or sealing of serious offenses, or where the juvenile offender commits an adult offense before the record is sealed.

 Adult Records: States take a variety of approaches to expungement or sealing of adult criminal records:

 Most states offer at least a limited remedy for sealing or expunging a criminal record, or reducing its future impact.

 A few states offer minimal relief, such as setting aside a conviction in favor of a dismissal but leaving the full record of proceedings open to the public, or allowing the a defendant to get a certification that indicates that his criminal record should no longer be considered for certain purposes, such as employment or professional licensing.

 Some states offer no mechanism to seal or expunge a criminal record that results from conviction, or so limit the availability of the remedy that few offenders benefit.

 Some states exclude certain types of convictions, such as convictions for traffic offenses or certain serious felony offenses, from eligibility for sealing or expungement.
 Expungement and the sealing of records are rarely available following federal prosecution.

-As your remedies depend upon the laws of the jurisdiction in which you were convicted, and may also depend upon the nature of your conviction offense and other offenses on your record, it is important to research the specific laws of that jurisdiction when evaluating whether and when to try to get relief from a conviction or criminal history.
+As your remedies depend upon the laws of the jurisdiction in which you were convicted, and may also depend upon the nature of your conviction offense and other offenses on your record, it is important to research the specific laws of that jurisdiction or consult a criminal defense lawyer who practices expungement law when evaluating whether and when to try to get relief from a conviction or criminal history.